Eigenvectors from Eigenvalues Sparse Principal Component Analysis (EESPCA): Abstract

 \section{Abstract}

 We present a novel technique for sparse principal component analysis.
-This method, named Eigenvectors from Eigenvalues Sparse Principal Component Analysis (EESPCA), is based on the recently rediscovered formula for computing normed, squared eigenvector loadings of a Hermitian matrix from the eigenvalues of the full matrix and associated sub-matrices.
-Relative to the state-of-the-art sparse PCA methods of Witten et al., Yuan \& Zhang and Tan et al., the EESPCA technique offers a two-orders-of-magnitude improvement in computational speed, does not require estimation of tuning parameters via cross-validation, and can more accurately identify true zero principal component loadings across a range of data matrix sizes and covariance structures.
-Importantly, EESPCA achieves these performance benefits while maintaining a reconstruction error close to that generated by these other approaches.
+This method, named Eigenvectors from Eigenvalues Sparse Principal Component Analysis (EESPCA), is based on the formula for computing squared eigenvector loadings of a Hermitian matrix from the eigenvalues of the full matrix and associated sub-matrices.
+We explore two versions of the EESPCA method: a version that uses a fixed threshold for inducing sparsity and a version that selects the threshold via cross-validation.
+Relative to the state-of-the-art sparse PCA methods of Witten et al., Yuan \& Zhang and Tan et al., the fixed threshold EESPCA technique offers an order-of-magnitude improvement in computational speed, does not require estimation of tuning parameters via cross-validation, and can more accurately identify true zero principal component loadings across a range of data matrix sizes and covariance structures.
+Importantly, the EESPCA method achieves these benefits while maintaining out-of-sample reconstruction error and PC estimation error close to the lowest error generated by all evaluated approaches.
 EESPCA is a practical and effective technique for sparse PCA with particular relevance to computationally demanding statistical problems such as the analysis of high-dimensional data sets or application of statistical techniques like resampling that involve the repeated calculation of sparse PCs.

 {\it Keywords:} principal component analysis, sparse principal component analysis, sparse eigenvalue decomposition, eigenvector-eigenvalue identity